Skip to content

 See the method applied.

-The method is documented here in full.
-See it applied end-to-end in the published audits.
+The mode is documented here in full.
+See it applied end-to-end in the published work.